CarlosGiil97/Videogame-Store/README.md

 # Videogame-Store
-Videogame Store make with PHP,Javascript,Jquery,SQL and Bootstrap
+Shopping Videogame Cart Store make with PHP,Javascript,Jquery,SQL and Bootstrap Carrito de la compra realizado con PHP,Javascript,Jquery,SQL y Bootstrap.
 <h3>Info:</h3>

 It is a kind of online store to buy video games.
 Mainly done with PHP and Javascript.